 Dark social occupies an imposing position in the social media area for not giving it the right importance.
 Thus, we have 5 main reasons why companies can’t ignore dark social:

-- Dark social is predominate in the majority of industries – from the financial industry to the foods and the tourism one, over than 70% of the target audience is to be found in dark social.
+Dark social is predominant in the majority of industries – from the financial industry to the foods and the tourism one, over 70% of the target audience is to be found in dark social.

 In a recent research, conducted among 3.139 respondents, Internet users, with ages between 16 and 64, from United Kingdom and U.S.A., answered a couple of questions, like: “What is the probability to share information or content (e.g. articles, pictures, videos, recommendations) with friends and family?”.
 After analyzing all the answers, the conclusion was: 63% of the respondents tend to use private messaging applications and almost 20% from them use only these networks and 54% tend to use the social media networks well known by anyone (Facebook, Twitter...).

-The content shared through dark social has many types, the personal photos are on the first place (72%), being followed by funny pictures and videos (70%).
-At the end of the ranking are to be found the links to blog posts (34%) and locations (32%).
+The content shared through dark social media has many types, the personal photos are in the first place (72%), being followed by funny pictures and videos (70%).
+At the end of the ranking are the links to blog posts (34%) and locations (32%).

 The article was written by Ioana Petre, member of IAA Young Professionals Romania.